sandkum5/terraform-intersight-hx-edge-deploy/README.md

 ```

 * Copy the SecretKye.txt file in the hx-edge directory.
-* Add the API Key to the api_key variable and the rest of the environment variables in the env1.tfvars/env2.tfvars template files.
-Filename can be    re-named as new-filename.tfvars.
+* Add the API Key to the api_key variable and the rest of the environment variables in the `<env>`.tfvars template files.
+Filename can be re-named as `<new-filename>`.tfvars.

 * Initialize Terraform.
   Note: This step automatically downloads intersight provider plugin.